Calico-Care/Calico/supabase/functions/auth.md

-# Staff Authentication Edge Function
+# Staff Authentication Helper Function

 ## Overview

-The shared edge helper `authenticateStaff(sessionJwt)` in `supabase/functions/_shared/auth.ts` verifies a Stytch B2B staff session and synchronizes Calico's database state.
-It is designed for Expo clients (caregiver/admin apps) that have already completed Stytch B2B login and now need Calico tenant context.
+The shared helper function `authenticateStaff(sessionJwt)` in `supabase/functions/_shared/auth.ts` verifies a Stytch B2B staff session and synchronizes Calico's database state.
+It is designed to be called by edge functions or other server-side code that needs to authenticate staff users (org admins and clinicians) and synchronize their state with the database.

 ## Responsibilities